Fatal Frames: Production

-Fatal Frames was conceived by music video director Al Festa and his wife, singer Stefania Stella.
+Fatal Frames was conceived by Al Festa and Stefania Stella.
 Finding that the gialli was a genre in a slump, they decided to make a film to reflect the style and tones of 1970s-styled gialli while incorporating their own music into the film.
 Critic and film historian Roberto Curti described that this style had "almost totally vanished" from Italian cinema in the 1990s, and that it was confined to "bottom-of-the-barrel footnotes" such as Dario Micheli's Il gioco della notte (1993) and Pierfranceso Campanella's Bugie rosse (1994).

 Fatal Frames began production in 1993.
 While filming into 1994, financing on the film dried up leading for production to shut down to find additional funds.
 While not filming, cast members Rossano Brazzi and Donald Pleasence died.
 Funding was found through Silvio Berlusconi's Media set production company, but re-writing had to be done on the film to deal with the death of two actors.
 This led to David Warbeck being drafted into the film, with his part being written to cover up for the death of the other two actors.

 Festa's original edit of the film was two hours and 20 minutes, which was later cut down to two hours and five minutes.